-The general price level in Finland is on the highest of Europe, and unfortunately, food and alcohol prices follow the same line.
+The general price level in Finland is one of the highest in Europe, and unfortunately, food and alcohol prices follow the same line.
 There are significant price differences in hotel rooms between the high and the low seasons.
 December and January are the peak months in Rovaniemi.

 Below, there are some examples of restaurant and hotel prices in Rovaniemi.
-Costs of hotel rooms are median prices at Booking.com.
+Costs of hotel rooms refer to median prices at Booking.com.

 Pizza in restaurant